Gigabyte GeForce RTX 5050 OC Low Profile

 • GPU memory speed is 1750 MHz on Gigabyte GeForce RTX 5050 OC Low Profile and 2500 MHz on Zotac Gaming GeForce RTX 5050 Solo.

-• HDMI ports are 2 on Gigabyte GeForce RTX 5050 OC Low Profile and 1 on Zotac Gaming GeForce RTX 5050 Solo.
+• HDMI port count is 2 on Gigabyte GeForce RTX 5050 OC Low Profile and 1 on Zotac Gaming GeForce RTX 5050 Solo.

-• DisplayPort outputs are 2 on Gigabyte GeForce RTX 5050 OC Low Profile and 3 on Zotac Gaming GeForce RTX 5050 Solo.
+• DisplayPort outputs number 2 on Gigabyte GeForce RTX 5050 OC Low Profile and 3 on Zotac Gaming GeForce RTX 5050 Solo.

 Specs Comparison